 - Using one band-aid at a time, carefully peel back the outer wrapping about half way (enough to expose the middle of the band-aid).
 Using a marker, write an uppercase letter in the center of the band-aid.
 (I did the alphabet in order to make sure I got all 26 letters).

 - Push back the wrapping to its original place (it might not go back perfectly but the kids won’t care!)

 - When all 26 band-aids are completed, place all of the re-sealed band-aids back in the box.

-- Have you child start by puling one band-aid at a time.
+- Have your child start by pulling one band-aid at a time.
 Let them pull open the band-aid and remove all of the wrapping.
-Keep a zip lock baggie case to dispose of the wrappings. * Try to allow the child to unwrap each band-aid his/herself.
+Keep a ziplock baggie case to dispose of the wrappings. * Try to allow the child to unwrap each band-aid his/herself.
 This is a great fine motor and sensory activity for them!

 - Repeat until all letters are covered.
 Give Betty a happy face! (optional)

 If you are wondering why my daughter is wearing a winter jacket in the house… she is 3.
 I think that explains it.